Summer & Cinnamon

 If you're using large, garden-fresh zucchini, include all the liquid that comes out while grating—it's what gives the batter moisture.

-If your zucchini is smaller and doesn't release much liquid, add milk 1 tablespoon at a time until the batter reaches a brownies batter-like consistency.
+If your zucchini is smaller and doesn't release much liquid, add milk 1 tablespoon at a time until the batter reaches a cake batter-like consistency.

 5. Spread the batter evenly into the prepared baking pan.